Lavender fields and villages in Provence, France

 When to Witness the Lavender Bloom

-Planning a trip to see the lavender in Provence is all about timing.
-I learned this the hard way on my first visit, arriving a bit too early and seeing mostly green stalks.
-The lavender season generally kicks off in late June and stretches into early August.
-However, the exact peak bloom really depends on the altitude.
-The lower fields, like those on the Valensole Plateau, tend to bloom first, often hitting their stride in early to mid-July.
-If you’re heading to the Luberon or the higher Alpine foothills, you might catch the purple haze a little longer, with peak bloom often happening from mid to late July.
-For the best chance of seeing widespread blooms across different altitudes, aiming for the first two weeks of July is usually a safe bet.
+Planning a trip to see the lavender in Provence is really mostly about timing, I guess I did not really get that at first.
+On my first visit I showed up a bit too early, and it was mostly green stalks.
+The lavender season usually starts showing up in late June and it keeps going into early August, but the real peak bloom changes with the altitude, like it matters a lot.
+The lower areas, such as the Valensole Plateau, tend to bloom first, and they often hit the best part in early to mid July.
+If you plan to wander toward the Luberon, or you’re looking for the higher Alpine foothills, then you may see that purple haze for a bit more time, with peak bloom more often in mid to late July.
+For the best odds of seeing widespread flowers across these different elevations, aiming for the first two weeks of July is typically the safest way.

 Prime Locations for Lavender Views